PranavU-Coder/personal_go/basics/journal.md

 Go programs are fairly lightweight.
 Each program includes a small amount of extra code that's included in the executable binary called the Go Runtime.
 One of the purposes of the Go runtime is to clean up unused memory at runtime.
 It includes a garbage collector that automatically frees up memory that's no longer in use.

-Java uses a virtual machine to interpret bytecode at runtime and typically allocates more on the heap.
+Java uses a virtual machine to interpret bytecode at runtime and typically allocates more on the heap

 Rust and C programs use slightly less memory than Go programs because more control is given to the developer to optimize the memory usage of the program.
 The Go runtime just handles it for us automatically.